Kids sometimes need to take a deep breath to calm down.

 These are the best mindfulness books for teaching breathing exercises for kids:

-Don’t forget to grab your free PDF of the breathing activities!
+Don’t forget to grab your free printable of the breathing exercises!
 You’ll get instant access to everything in my Free Resources Library.

 Thanks so much!